BlueBrain/core-web-app/known-issues.md

 Temporary workaround is to use a wrapper from [@/components/Link](./src/components/Link/index.tsx) which force adds basePath, the downside: links will appear to have duplicated basePath prefix.

+### The usePathname hook from `next/navigation` returns a value containing the basePath.

+Which might break the logic if not accounted for.
+As developers we probably don't want to care about that.
+Workaround: custom usePathname hook located at `@/src/hooks/pathway`.